roboflank/dekutapp/README.md

 Configure the server to work with the app

 ##ToDo
-* Replace Profile Avatar with Custom User images
+* Replace Profile Avatar with Custom User images (Using Gravatar)
-* Add User Profile Page.
-* Social Authentication
+* Social Sharing
 * Adding TimeTable && School Cirriculum for each School/course
 * Feedback page
 * Liking,Favoriting and sharing a news Item.